dezem/SAK/SAK_32bit/liesmich_readme.txt

 Only XCI + NSP files >= 4GB are accepted for splitting.
 All files < 4GB makes splitting no sense!

+***  Patch XCI to lower firm:
+keys.dat / prod.keys is required
+File must be as XCI

 *** Split XCI:
 XCI can be split in full size or trimmed.
 Trimmed means that the empty space at the end will be removed.